tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 **Netherlands::Harleem**

 Haarlem is a city in the outskirts of Amsterdam.
 Once a major North Sea trading port, it retains its medieval character of cobblestone streets and gabled houses.
-It's the center of a major flower-bulb-growing district, and famous for its outlying tulip fields and hofjes (almshouses built around leafy courtyards).
+It's the centre of a major flower-bulb-growing district, and famous for its outlying tulip fields and hofjes (almshouses built around leafy courtyards).

 | ![1-Neth-1-Harleem-7](../assets/img/Europe 2017/1-Neth-1-Harleem-7.JPG) | ![1-Neth-1-Harleem-8](../assets/img/Europe 2017/1-Neth-1-Harleem-8.JPG) |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |